 The angel half-panels are a good example of brainstorming with the customer for this kitchen in Arlington, Virginia.
 My original offering was for full panels (there are six) or square tiles showing only the angel faces.
 The full panels were too tall for the undercabinet backsplash, so we divided the panels and moved the seventh day angel, who was at the bottom of the sixth day, to her own panel.
 Each panel is 8 inches by 12 inches on two 8x6 inch tiles.
 The Days of Creation have an interesting backstory: Burne-Jones Days of Creation Angels

 These enchanting dragons live in a kitchen in Washington, D.C.
 Dragons are found in every culture and the dragon tiles span more than 3000 years and hail from every continent except Antarctica.
 The original dragon set of 6 or 7 was conceived on a rainy Sunday afternoon.
-Several bespoke tiles were made for this installation and more added since; I currently have more than 40 dragons.
+Several bespoke tiles were made for this installation and many more added since.
 Each dragon has a history and a backstory, and the dragons open up a learning tool to other cultures and their myths to the children who live there.
 That's a crowned basilisk in the far left corner.
 A basilisk is the king of serpents, hatched by a serpent from a cock's egg, and often shown as a cock with a snakes tail.
-See the basilisk and Bestiary Dragon Tiles.
+See the basilisk: Bestiary Dragon Tiles.
+Also:

 A different dragon arrangement in this Vancouver, British Columbia kitchen.
-There are now more than 60 dragons.
-See them all: Bestiary Dragon Tiles.
+So many dragons!
+See them all in the Bestiary.